Abhay987/flutter_size/README.md

         ElevatedButton(
           onPressed: () {
             /// this function return log dynamic value for used different purposed.
-            /// these data will not be shown in relase mode "api value is print in log form".logPrint;
+            /// these data will not be shown in release mode "api value is print in log form".logPrint;
             1.logPrint;
             true.logPrint;